myrrlyn/myrrlyn.net/source/resume.html.md

 ## Formal Education

 **Trine University:** Angola, IN; August 2011 to May 2016.
-Bachelor of Science, Computer Engineering.
+Computer Engineering major.

 Notable courses: